Department of Labor Logo United States Department of Labor

 Total, all occupations

 Most nuclear technicians work full time.
 In power plants, which operate 24 hours a day, technicians may work variable schedules that include nights, holidays, and weekends.
-Occasionally, plants stop operations for maintenance and upgrades.
-Workers may need to work overtime during these periods.
+Occasionally, they also may need to work overtime.
 In laboratories, technicians typically work during normal business hours.

 Job Outlook About this section